AarushSinha07/Kuiper_Belt/README.md

-# Kuiper Belt Using Reinforcement Learning
+# Frozen Lake And Minigrid Using Reinforcement Learning

 ## Aim